FindMySchool LogoFindMySchool

 Best suited to families who want a large, diverse school with clear routines, a defined teaching model, and a sixth form that supports university, apprenticeships, and employment-linked pathways.
 The key question to test at open evening is consistency across subjects, especially for students aiming for the highest academic stretch in every area.

 The most recent published inspection confirmed the academy continues to be a Good school, with an orderly learning climate and strong routines.
-Academic results sit broadly in line with the middle 35% of schools in England at GCSE and A-level, and the sixth form supports a wide range of progression routes.
+Academic results sit broadly in the middle range nationally, with GCSE academic performance ranked 1,592nd out of 3,895 schools and A-level academic performance ranked 1,201st out of 2,549 providers.
+The sixth form supports a wide range of progression routes.

 Applications are made through Derby City’s coordinated admissions process for secondary transfer.
 For September 2026 entry, the school advises applications open from 04 September 2025 and close on 31 October 2025.